adelphi-ed-tech/au-courses/content/maker3/syllabus.md

 but you can (and should) incorporate non-LEGO materials as well.

 ### Laser Cut Animal

-You will work with a team to design, test and build a laser cut animal.
-You will start with a cardboard/paper prototype working towards a final project that is cut with the laser cutter.
+<s>You will work with a team to design, test and build a laser cut animal.
+You will
+start with a cardboard/paper prototype working towards a final project that is cut with the laser cutter.
 You will complete the project using traditional art and craft materials (glue, paint, paint markers, etc).
-Your animal must have both laser cuts and laser engraving.
+Your animal must have both laser cuts and laser engraving.</s>

 ### STEAM Workshop